miso-lims/miso-lims/docs/user_manual/boxes.md

 message will be displayed underneath the invalid fields.
 You can then make appropriate adjustments and click the "Save" button to try again.

 If you chose to create more than one box, you will be taken to the bulk Create Boxes page.
-Enter all of the boxes information and then click the "Save" button at the top right of the screen when you are done.
 For additional information regarding some of the fields in the table, or for information on how to work with the bulk table, check the Quick Help section near the top of the screen.
+Enter all of the boxes' information and then click the "Save" button at the top right of the screen when you are done.
 If any of the boxes fail to save, a message will be displayed at the top of the screen explaining the problem(s).
 You can then make the appropriate adjustments and click the "Save" button to try again.